fzp0424/self_correct_mt/README.md

 # self_correct_mt
-TER framework for paper "Improving LLM-based Machine Translation with Systematic Self-Correction"
+TER framework for the paper "Improving LLM-based Machine Translation with Systematic Self-Correction".
+The code and data will be available in a week.